Autoferry/autoferry.github.io/_posts/2020-04-16-maritime-colav-for-ferries.md

 [![telia video]](https://www.youtube.com/watch?time_continue=1&v=FuWedx0oLX4&feature=emb_logo)

+In recent years, autonomous technology has entered into the field of maritime passenger transport such as cargo transport, car-ferries and, as of late, urban passenger transport.
+Autonomous operations in urban environments with high traffic and confined waters puts high demands on the trajectory planning and collision avoidance (COLAV) systems compared to open-sea transits with sparse traffic.

 In (Thyri 2019, 2020), a COLAV method for passenger ferries operating in urban environments is described.
 The method in short:
 * The method inputs a predefined path that is collision free with any static obstacles, as well as tracking data on moving obstacles in proximity.